 The story of skin cancer in Australia began over 200 years ago when the first fair-skinned Europeans settled on the shores of Sydney Harbour in 1788.

 At least 2 in 3 Australians will be diagnosed with some form of skin cancer before the age of 70.1 The risk is higher in men than in women (70% vs. 58% cumulative risk of NMSC before age 70 1; 58.5 vs. 39.0 age-standardised incidence rate of melanoma2).
 The risk of mortality is also higher for men - 69% of Australians who die from skin cancer are men.
 3

 Australia has one of the highest rates of skin cancer in the world.
-This is due largely to our climate, the fact that many of us have fair skin that isn’t suited to such harsh conditions, our proximity to the equator (high UV levels) and our social attitudes and love for the outdoors.
+This is due largely to our climate, the fact that many of us have fair skin that isn’t really suited to such harsh conditions, our proximity to the equator (high UV levels) and our social attitudes and love for the outdoors.

 Who is at risk?

-Everyone in Australia is at risk of developing skin cancer due to our high levels of UV radiation throughout the year.
+Everyone in Australia is at risk of developing skin cancer due to our predominately fair skin our high levels of UV radiation throughout the year.
 However skin cancer risk is categorised into average risk, increased risk, and high risk by the Royal Australian College of General Practitioners.4

 You are at increased risk of developing skin cancer if you have: